komed3/ktv/README.md

 # ktv

-Komed TV plugin for WordPress
+TV plugin for WordPress.
+Embed YouTube livestreams and videos on your own website.